 The Donskoy comes in all colours, patterns and eye colours.

-The Donskoy is an extremely affectionate breed of cat, they love nothing more than spending time with their human companions and don’t do well if left for long periods of time on their own.
+The Donskoy is an extremely affectionate breed of cat; they love nothing more than spending time with their human companions and don’t do well if left for long periods on their own.

-An annual health check with a veterinarian is important, going to twice a year from seven years of age.
+An annual health check with a veterinarian is essential, going to twice a year from seven years of age.

-While little brushing is needed, the Donskoy will need to be regularly bathed as they sweat through their skin and produce more sebum.
+While little brushing is needed, the Donskoy will need a regular bath as they sweat through their skin and produce more sebum.
 A daily wipe over and a weekly bath in a suitable pet shampoo will remove these excess oils and sweat.

 All cats should have their teeth cleaned regularly with a pet toothbrush and toothpaste or raw chicken necks and cubes of steak.